2013 Boston mayoral election: Campaign

 Incumbent mayor Tom Menino had served since being elected to the position in 1993, making him the longest-serving mayor in Boston's history.
 The first candidate to announce a campaign for mayor was at-Large Boston City Councillor John R. Connolly in February 2013, who announced an intent to base his campaign on reforming public education and opposing the influence of the Boston Teachers Union.
 Connolly's campaign was considered to have little chance of succeeding if Menino decided to run for re-election, as the incumbent was highly popular in the city.
-In March, Menino announced that he would not be seeking re-election, stating that health issues were preventing him from carrying out his tasks as mayor to a satisfactory standard.
+On March 28, Menino announced that he would not be seeking re-election, stating that health issues were preventing him from carrying out his tasks as mayor to a satisfactory standard.

-Soon after Menino's announcement, state representative Marty Walsh and at-large City Councillor Felix G. Arroyo announced that they would begin mayoral campaigns, both doing so on the same day.
-Walsh and Arroyo officially began their campaigns on April 10.
-However, the first candidate to officially join Connolly was Suffolk County District Attorney Dan Conley, who did so on April 3.
-A day later City Councillor Rob Consalvo of Hyde Park also announced that he would run, while Dorchester activist Bill Walczak did the same on the 7th.
+Soon after Menino's announcement, a field of candidates began to amass.
+On April 3, Suffolk County District Attorney Dan Conley became the second candidate to join the field (after Connolly).
+The next day, district city councillor Rob Consalvo (a resident of the Hyde Park neighborhood) announced his candidacy.
+On April 7, activist Bill Walczak (a resident of the Dorchester neighborhood) entered the field.
+On April 10, state representative Marty Walsh and at-large city councillor Felix G. Arroyo both announced their candidacies.
 Several other candidates, including City Councillors Michael P. Ross and Charles Yancey, former state representative Charlotte Golar Richie, and Boston School Committee member John Barros announced campaigns over the following weeks.
-In total, 12 candidates made the ballot for the preliminary election.
+In total, twelve candidates made the ballot for the preliminary election.

 Connolly’s status as the only mayoral candidate to have announced a campaign before Menino declared that he would not run for re-election gave him an advantage in that it had given him more time to build a campaign apparatus and political platform.

 Upon his entry into the race Walsh had demonstrated organizational strength by gathering the required signatures to get on the ballot in a single day, which impressed political insiders and showcased the influence of the labor unions who were supporting his candidacy.
 The advantages enjoyed by the two men led to them being considered the frontrunners for the two spots in the general election in the campaign's early stages.

-By mid-September, it was suggested by radio station WBUR-FM that a clear top tier of candidates had arose in the race, consisting of Connolly, Walsh, Golar Richie, Arroyo and Conley.
+By mid-September, it was suggested by radio station WBUR-FM that a clear top tier of candidates had arisen in the race, consisting of Connolly, Walsh, Golar Richie, Arroyo and Conley.
 Golar Richie's campaign was viewed as having gained significant momentum by this stage on the race, helped by her status as the most prominent black and only female candidate in the race.